How Many Countries Don’t Use the Metric System

 Courtesy: NIST

-Only three countries- Myanmar, Liberia, and the United States fall under the category of how many countries don’t use the metric system.
-But what are their reasons for not using the metric system when the rest of the world has implemented it and how have they been keeping up with the rest of the world in the field of science, technology and trade.
+Only three countries- Myanmar, Liberia, and the United States fall under the category of countries that don’t use the metric system.
+But what are their reasons for not using the metric system when the rest of the world has implemented it, and how have they been keeping up with the rest in science, technology, and trade?

 Courtesy- Statista